Chapter 5 - Advanced Degree or Exceptional Ability

 Since 1990, the Immigration and Nationality Act (INA) has provided that a person of exceptional ability may obtain a waiver of the job offer requirement if USCIS deems such waiver to be in the “national interest.”
 A subsequent technical amendment extended the job offer waiver to certain professionals.
 This waiver provision applies only to the second preference (EB-2) classification for members of the professions holding advanced degrees and persons of exceptional ability.
 This waiver of the job offer is known as the national interest waiver.

 A petition filed with a request for a national interest waiver on behalf of a person does not need to be supported by a job offer; therefore, the person may file as a self-petitioner.
 A waiver of a job offer also includes a waiver of the permanent labor certification requirement.
-In support of the petition, however, the petitioner must submit two copies of the employee-specific portions of a permanent labor certification (without DOL approval).
-The petitioner may submit either the Form ETA 750B or ETA Form 9089.
+In support of the petition, however, the petitioner must submit the employee-specific portions of a permanent labor certification (without DOL approval).
+The petitioner may submit either the Form ETA 750B or Form ETA 9089.
 To establish eligibility, the petitioner has the burden of demonstrating that:

 The person qualifies as either a member of the professions holding an advanced degree or as a person of exceptional ability; and